paradisec-archive/PARADISEC_workflows/08_video_processing_FFmpeg.md

 * [How to install FFmpeg on Windows](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/){:target="_blank"}

-## Some helpful FFmpeg 'recipes' for using FFmpeg on a Mac
+## Some helpful 'recipes' for using FFmpeg on a Mac

 ### To transcode .MOV to .MP4 (H.246)